 Think-Pair-Share: How are these two animals alike?
-Look at the photographs and think about what we just read.
+Look at the photographs and you can also reread the paragraph I just read.
 Listen in and select a pair to share out.
 After they point out similarities, think aloud about how one is extinct and the other is living (if this did not come up naturally when students were sharing out).